 I have just read a fascinating article written by content entrepreneur Mr Ken Carroll about linear and non-linear learning.
 It seemed to confirm what I’d long suspected about the predictable way in which ELT coursebooks which revolve around a grammatical syllabus are written.

 A grammatical syllabus is developed according to the structures of a language.

-Typically, a grammatical syllabus begins with the verb ‘be’, then the present simple, then the present continuous, and so forth.
+Typically, the grammatical syllabus begins with the verb ‘be’, then the present simple, then the present continuous, and so forth.

 Structures that are perceived to be “easy” are at the start of a grammatical syllabus.

 Here’s a sample of what Mr Carroll wrote pertaining to linear learning and ELT coursebooks which follow a grammatical syllabus: